-We are seeking to publish science fiction, fantasy, quiet horror and literary novellas with speculative elements (17,500–39,999 words), novels (70,000–100,000 words), and short story collections (40,000–60,000 words) which build narratives around climate change and its resultant ecological destruction, and acknowledges the work necessary to live within the problems Western lifestyles have created.
+We are seeking to publish science fiction, fantasy, quiet horror and literary works with speculative elements, such as novellas (17,500–39,999 words), novels (60,000–100,000 words), and short story collections and non-fiction books/collections (40,000–60,000 words) which build narratives around climate change and its resultant ecological destruction, and acknowledges the work necessary to live within the problems Western lifestyles have created.
 All manuscripts submitted must have a science fictional or fantastic element; non-fiction must be speculative.
 Narratives should be interrelational, demonstrating some ways in which the environment changes us (and others) just as we change it.
 Please see our About the Press page and our blog for more information.

 How much do we pay?

-Currently, we pay a 2¢ CAD per word advance, plus royalties.
+Currently, we pay a 2¢ CAD per word advance (up to $2000), plus royalties.
 These rates are in line with other small Canadian publishers.
-As a new press, we are working on securing grants and planning fundraising campaigns in order to pay authors more in the future.
+As a new press, we are working on securing grants and planning fundraising campaigns in order to increase these rates in the future.

 What rights are we buying?